radiojay/www.radiojay.org/docs/whitepapers/index.md

   can be manufactured.
 - [Motus tags that collect data](Motus-data-tags.md) looks into the options for adding sensors that collect data to Motus tags and how this data can later be transmitted to Motus stations.
+- [Proposal for extending the CTT packet format](extending-motus-protocol.md) in order to add data to each transmission in a backwards-compatible manner.